-- All faculty participating in the graduation ceremony will wear a school-approved black gown.
-Faculty may wear a hood representing any earned college degree but may not wear any other decor such as cords or stoles. - The above criteria include the West-Mec Program Completers cord and the CTE Honor Cord.
+All faculty participating in the graduation ceremony will wear a school-approved black gown.
+Faculty may wear a hood representing any earned college degree but may not wear any other decor such as cords or stoles.

 Academic Recognitions

 Seal of Arts Proficiency